- Explore + View

 - Belong + Give

-The MUSE (Museum University Student Educator) program is for creative, energetic and dynamic university students, wanting to share their love of art with others.
-MUSEs are one-semester project volunteers who create and present interactive and engaging experiences for museum visitors.
-Each fall, spring and summer semester, a select group of 10–15 students from diverse academic backgrounds is selected to work together to imagine and produce activities for Museum Nights, a monthly, after-hours museum experience.
-Download an application here.
-For more information, contact Elizabeth King, Visitor Engagement and Volunteer Coordinator at email@example.com or 352.392.9826 x2172.
+The Museum University Student Educator program is for creative, energetic and dynamic university students, wanting to share their love of art with others.
+MUSEs are one-semester UF and SFC volunteers who create and present interactive and engaging experiences for museum visitors during Museum Nights, a monthly after-hours experience.
+All majors welcome.
+Meetings are Thursdays, 3:30 – 5 p.m.
+If you would like to be notified when this program resumes, please contact firstname.lastname@example.org.

 The mission of SMAC is to: STRENGHTEN the ties between the -- MUSEUM and the main campus by raising -- AWARENESS of the campus art museum, public programs, and events through -- CONTRIBUTIONS of creative ideas to attract students to the Samuel P. Harn Museum of Art at the University of Florida.

 GOALS OF SMAC